bigspider/segtree/README.md

 # segtree
 A simple implementation of a fixed-length segment tree for range sums.
 See for example http://www.geeksforgeeks.org/segment-tree-set-1-sum-of-given-range/.

+NOTE: the name "segment tree" is used in literature for different structures used in computational geometry.
+Here we refer to a data structure that provides random access to an array, augmented with efficient range queries.

 The SumSegmentTree class stores an array A of size n, providing access with three methods:

 - get(i): returns the element at index i